drduh/macOS-Security-and-Privacy-Guide/README.md

 Zentral will support Santa in both MONITORING and LOCKDOWN operation mode.
 Clients need to be enrolled with a TLS connection to sync Santa Rules, all Santa events from endpoints are aggregated and logged back in Zentral.
 Santa events can trigger actions and notifications from within the Zentral Framework.

-**Note** Python, Bash and other interpreters are whitelisted (since they are signed by Apple's developer certificate), so Santa will not be able to block such scripts from executing.
+**Note** Python, Bash and other interpreters are authorized (since they are signed by Apple's developer certificate), so Santa will not be able to block such scripts from executing.
 Thus, a potential non-binary program which disables Santa is a weakness (not vulnerability, since it is so by design) to take note of.

 # Miscellaneous